 \subsection{Verification of Theoretical Results}

 We first verify the theoretical asymptotic distribution of $S$ under CR, RR, PSR, and $D_A$-BCD.
-Assume the underlying model is $Y_{i}=\mu_1T_i+\mu_2(1-T_i)+\sum_{j=1}^{4}\beta_j x_{i,j}+\epsilon_{i}$ where $\mu_1=\mu_2=0$, $\beta_j=1$ for $j=1,...,4$. $x_{i,j} \sim N(0, 1)$ for $j=1,...,4$ and is independent of each other.
+Assume the underlying model is $Y_{i}=\mu_1T_i+\mu_2(1-T_i)+\sum_{j=1}^{4}\beta_j x_{i,j}+\epsilon_{i}$ where $\mu_1=\mu_2=0$, $\beta_j=1$ for $j=1,...,4$. $x_{i,j} \sim N(0, 1)$ for $j=1,...,4$, and the covariates are independent of each other.
 The random error $\epsilon_{i} \sim N(0, 2^2)$ is independent of all $x_{i,j}$.
-We simulate the data according to the underlying model with sample size $n=500$ and use the working model which includes only two covariates out of four, $\mathbb{E} [Y_i]=\mu_1T_i+\mu_2(1-T_i)+\beta_1 x_{i,1}+\beta_2 x_{i,2}$, to obtain the test statistic $S$.
+We simulate the data according to the underlying model with a sample size $n=500$ and use the working model that includes only two of the four covariates, $\mathbb{E} [Y_i]=\mu_1T_i+\mu_2(1-T_i)+\beta_1 x_{i,1}+\beta_2 x_{i,2}$, to obtain the test statistic $S$.
 In Figure \ref{fig:compare_dist}, we plot the simulated distributions of $S$ along with the theoretical distributions of $S$ given by Theorem \ref{thm:TestStatDistGeneral}.
 As the figure shows, the theoretical distributions are very close to the simulated distributions for all randomization procedures, which verifies our theoretical results.
-For comparison, we plot the standard normal distribution in bold gray.
-As we move from the left panel to the right panel (i.e., from CR to PSR), we can see that the distribution of $S$ becomes narrower.
-Therefore, using the critical values or the p-values obtained from the standard normal distribution will result in conservative tests with reduced type I errors for RR, PSR, and $D_A$-BCD.
-The correction for such conservativeness will be further illustrated in the following sections.
+For comparison, the standard normal distribution is plotted in bold gray.
+As we move from the left panel to the right panel (i.e., from CR to PSR), the distribution of $S$ becomes narrower.
+Therefore, the use of the critical values or p-values obtained from the standard normal distribution will result in conservative tests with reduced type I errors for RR, PSR, and $D_A$-BCD.
+The correction for such conservativeness is further illustrated in the following sections.